KxSystems/docs/docs/wp/surveillance-latency/index.md

 $ q startUp.q
 ```

-This will start up the master process with the default settings on.
+This will start up the primary process with the default settings on.
 A table called `processStatus` will be available with process port numbers, PIDs and last heartbeat received time.
 The reader can query `dxOrderPublic` or `dxTradePublic` in the RDB.
 We can query any alerts in `dxAlert` in the alert monitor process.
-To shut down the test framework, from within the master process, we can simply call
+To shut down the test framework, from within the primary process, we can simply call

 ```q
 \l shutDown.q